Media Kit // 2025-2026

 Petworth, DC

-Mixed, 30s–50s.
+Mixed, 30s to 50s.
 Small business owner.
 Umbrella Art Gallery regular, Rubell Museum member.
 Frustrated the infrastructure doesn't match the talent.

 How This Audience Differs

 The only show in the SEEN'T network with a significant white audience segment.
-Sponsors reach both the core Black cultural audience AND a suburban creative class in a single buy.
+Sponsors reach both the core Black cultural audience and a suburban creative class in a single buy.
+17% engagement rate is the highest in the network.

 Episodes